 On April 30, 2002, 285 Marlborough was purchased from Panos and Patience Ghikas by Barry Dargan.
 In August of 2002, he applied for (and subsequently received) permission to remodel the interior of the property.
 The proposed use was indicated as a single-family dwelling (the application indicated that the prior legal use was not known because the file was missing).

-The property changed hands.
-It remained assessed as a single-family dwelling in 2017.
+The property subsequently changed hands.
+It remained assessed as a single-family dwelling in 2020.